kasperfg16/p6-swarm/README.md

         echo 'source PATH/install/setup.bash' >> ~/.bashrc
         ```

+        Now everytime you open a terminal in root it automaticly sources the project.

 ## Create a map

 In this project we measured and drew a map of our gropu room in a skething software and made a ".pgm" file: